enketo/blog/_posts/2017-07-12-customization.md

 #### Everything else

 A major recent change is that Enketo Core now exposes pretty much everything.
 It is now possible to replace individual functions and override complete modules without forking.
-Naturally, this is one of the more risky endeavors as there are no guarantees that Enketo's internal API stays completely stable, but in some cases the benefits of doing this (vs. forking), outweigh the potential future costs.
+Naturally, this is one of the more risky endeavors, as there are no guarantees that Enketo's internal API stays completely stable, but in some cases the benefits of doing this (vs. forking), outweigh the potential future costs.
 The risks can also be mitigated by adding sensible tests and using Continuous Integration.

 #### Recommended customization approach

-Should you have a need to customize an Enketo library or application, we recommend first opening a Github issue in the appropriate repository.
+Should you have a need to customize an Enketo library or application, we recommend first opening a GitHub issue in the appropriate repository.
 If there is interest to include your customization in the common tools, this would be a win-win situation for all.
 If not, there will be ways we can help you develop a plan that minimizes the future headache of keeping your application up-to-date with the latest version of the Enketo tool(s).